 Housing Program Director, Sustainable Economies Law Center

-Digital sharing platforms have expanded in popularity over the past decade as technology has increased connectivity and reduced transaction costs, making sharing assets and services cheaper and easier than before.
-However, serious equity, labor, and environmental problems can arise when consolidated power is held by a small number of platform owners who often use unfair and extractive techniques to benefit themselves and their shareholders as opposed to the platform users and society as a whole.
-Platform cooperatives are an emerging approach to more centralized ‘sharing economy’ platforms that involve cooperatively owned, democratically governed platforms to facilitate the sale of goods or exchange of services.
+Digital sharing platforms have expanded in popularity over the past decade as technology has increased connectivity and reduced transaction costs — making sharing assets and services cheaper and easier.
+However, serious equity, labor, and environmental problems can arise when power is consolidated and held by a small number of platform owners.
+These owners often use unfair and extractive techniques to benefit themselves and their shareholders as opposed to the platform users and society as a whole.
+Platform cooperatives are an emerging alternative to more centralized sharing platforms.
+Platform cooperatives are cooperatively owned, democratically governed platforms that facilitate the sale of goods or exchange of services.
 The goal of platform cooperatives is to decentralize the power of protocols and platforms to allow users and society at large to benefit from the shifting of transactions to the digital realm.

-This research will evaluate AC Austin and provide important and novel insights into the benefits and drawbacks of cooperative ridesourcing as compared to more prevalent centralized commercial approaches, such as Lyft and Uber.
-The researchers will uncover how and why this unique operating and governance model has succeeded in Austin and will contribute key findings to serve as a basis for understanding the implications of transportation platform cooperatives.
-The research team will address the following overarching questions as part of this project: (1) What factors are important for sustaining operations and ensuring equitable governance of decentralized cooperative ridesourcing platforms like AC Austin?
+This research project evaluated AC Austin and provided important and novel insights into the benefits and drawbacks of cooperative ridesourcing as compared to more prevalent centralized commercial approaches, such as Lyft and Uber.
+The research team uncovered how and why this unique operating and governance model has succeeded in Austin.
+They addressed the following overarching questions as part of this project: (1) What factors are important for sustaining operations and ensuring equitable governance of decentralized cooperative ridesourcing platforms like AC Austin?
 (2) What are the environmental impacts of AC Austin’s current operations and what are the environmental implications of decentralized transportation cooperatives compared to their more centralized counterparts in general?
 (3) What policy frameworks and proactive governance approaches can be implemented by both regulators and transportation cooperatives themselves to ensure effective, equitable, and environmentally sustainable operations?

-In completion of this project, the project team will review the history of Arcade City, transportation cooperatives, and platform cooperatives.
-The project team will review literature and online materials regarding transportation cooperatives, including their history and best practices.
-We will also review prominent examples of emerging platform cooperatives and will examine their various operating and governance approaches.
+The research team reviewed the history of Arcade City, transportation cooperatives, and platform cooperatives, as well as their best practices.
+They investigated prominent examples of emerging platform cooperatives and examined the various operating and governance approaches.

-Then researchers will conduct an operational analysis.
-This analysis includes metrics such as the number of active drivers and requesters, average driver response time to trip requests, average wait time, and trip origin and destination locations, among others.
+The research team conducted an operational analysis.
+This analysis included metrics such as the number of active drivers and requesters, the average driver response time to trip requests, the average wait time, and trip origin and destination locations, among others.

-The researchers will investigate the governance structure of AC Austin.
-Topics will include conflict resolution mechanisms, driver onboarding, operational change consensus, planned applications of blockchain technologies for governance, moderator appointment, and insurance and other resource pooling, among others.
-Benefits and challenges of AC Austin’s current governance model will emerge that could inform best practices for this group and others like it as cooperative shared mobility systems scale to more members and markets.
+The research team investigated the governance structure of AC Austin.
+Topics included conflict resolution mechanisms, driver onboarding, operational change consensus, planned applications of blockchain technologies for governance, moderator appointment, insurance, and other resource pooling options.
+The benefits and challenges of AC Austin’s current governance model were identified and will inform best practices for this group and others like it as cooperative shared mobility systems scale to more members and markets.